HojunYou/ResumeAgent/README.md

         ```bash
         python main.py
         ```
-    *   You can also specify custom paths for your files if they differ from the defaults:
+    *   You can customize the configuration by editing `config.json` or specify a different config file:
         ```bash
-        python main.py --resume-path path/to/your/resume.tex --job-posts-path path/to/your/jobs.csv
+        python main.py
         ```

 ## Usage